 We are working towards having an online calendar, with all of our support groups and regular meetings, cages and Webinars listed.
 If you use an electronic calendar, this will then show you exactly when it is in your time zone.

-You can download a flyer about them here: DAI Global Peer-to-Peer Support Groups_November 2017
+You can download a flyer about them here: DAI Support Groups Flier_August 2019

 Edition 3 of our full peer-to-peer support group guidelines for participants and hosts can be downloaded here: DAI Peer to Peer Support Proup Guidelines_3rd Editon_2018

 If you wish to use these guidelines in your own organisation, please contact us at [email protected] regarding copyright and referencing.